-Aggregate compensation paid to key management personnel (including payments to related parties for their recovery of overhead costs), consisted of short-term employee compensation.
-For the year ended December 31, 2018 the compensation was \$2,196,744 (2017 - \$2,083,453), all of which was paid by the Corporation's Manager and not by the Corporation.
+Aggregate compensation paid to key management personnel (including payments to related parties for their recovery of costs), all consisted of short-term employee compensation of \$2,122,507 for the year ended December 31, 2019 (2018 - \$2,196,744).
+All of this compensation was paid by the Corporation's Manager and not by the Corporation.